shakram02/prayer-times-slack-bot/README.md

 ### Thank you!
 Idea and setup steps credits go to [Sholat-Prayer-Times-Slack](https://github.com/ainunnajib/Sholat-Prayer-Times-Slack/)

-Deidicated to Rubikal LLC. :house:, I developed this script when I was there and they welcomed the idea once I asked to deploy it on their servers.
+Deidicated to Rubikal LLC. :house:, I developed this script when I was there and they welcomed the idea once I asked to deploy it on their servers, and they didn't mind that I own the script and release as opensource code.

 ### Setup using docker :whale: